pourmalek/pourmalek/README.md

 - 👀 I’m interested in *Epidemiology and Public Health*
 - 🌱 I’m currently learning more git
 - 💞️ I’m looking to collaborate on *covid-19 models*
-- 📫 How to reach me: Farshad Pourmalek via pourmalek_farshad@yahoo.com
+- 📫 How to reach me: Farshad Pourmalek via pourmalek_farshad at yahoo dot com